AlexG28/portfolio/content/blog/distributed-key-value-store.md

 You can get simplified instructions for setting everything up [here](https://github.com/AlexG28/keyvalue/blob/main/README.md).
 These instructions are specifically made for Mac.
 The only difference with windows is setting up K8s to run on Minikube.
 The instructions for that can be found [here](https://minikube.sigs.k8s.io/docs/drivers/hyperv/).

 1. We need to have Docker, Kubernetes (Kubectl), and Minikube installed on your system.
-In addition, we need socker_vmnet and qemu.
+In addition, we need socket_vmnet and qemu.
 Follow [this](https://minikube.sigs.k8s.io/docs/drivers/qemu/#socket_vmnet) guide for more details.
 2. To simplify the instructions in the [README.md](https://github.com/AlexG28/keyvalue/blob/main/README.md), setup minikubes, connect it to its own version of docker, build the image, and deploy the `deployment.yaml` to minikubes.
 3. To check if you have Minikubes setup correctly, run `minikube docker-env` and it should show something like:
 ```bash